 How to Align Your Front-End Team Structure with Architecture

 Scaling up from a startup is a major transition for any organization.
 It is no secret that a company’s engineering culture plays a crucial role in achieving the required scale.
 Companies generally follow various models/methodologies under the software development life cycle (SDLC) to modify the development culture.
 However, developers can get clogged in dependencies and tedious discussions with other departments without the practice of responsibility and ownership.
-Therefore, the key is to align your team structure into small, autonomous, full-stack teams that will support your architecture and maintain agility during web app development projects.
+Therefore, the key is to align your team structure into small, autonomous, full-stack teams that will support your architecture and maintain agility during frontend development projects.

 But, how do you achieve this feat without making sea changes to your company’s structure and practices?
 This blog explores 4 practices that will help you achieve this goal, along with examples of tech giants worldwide who have adopted them for their development teams:-

 Use Design Language System (DLS) as the Contract between UX, Product, and Engineering Teams